 The Book

 Controlling relationships.
-A marriage to an alcoholic that ended the night he stood by a fireplace and used her daughter’s adoption as a weapon.
+A marriage to an alcoholic that ended the night he stood by a fireplace and used myr daughter’s adoption as a weapon.
 Years of adjusting, absorbing, and disappearing in pieces.

 Then Daniel.
-A man who said goodnight on their first date by telling her to be safe — and has said it every time he walks out the door for nearly twenty years since.
+A man who said goodnight on our first date by telling me to be safe — and has said it every time he walks out the door for nearly twenty years since.

-When infertility took the family they had planned, she believed something had been permanently lost.
+When infertility took the family we had planned, I believed something had been permanently lost.
 Then, twenty-one years after the hospital room, her daughter’s adoptive mother reached out.
 The reunion returned not just a daughter — but a family she hadn’t known she was still waiting for.

 The Quiet Is the Point is a memoir about what it costs to become yourself — and what it feels like when you finally arrive.